Acne mechanica: Epidemiology

 Acne mechanica is most prevalent among athletes, soldiers in warm climates, teenagers and young adults.
 The athletes and soldiers can get rashes from their equipment and uniforms constantly rubbing their skin while sweating, which turn into acne mechanica lesions.
 Men tend to be more prone to develop acne mechanica because they produce more oil (also known as sebum) in their glands, even though their glands are actually smaller than women's.
 This is also a reason why men's acne tends to remain a problem for longer once its developed.
 Acne in general is hereditary from parents to child, so genetics play a factor as well.
 People who already have acne and have a problematic skin type that tends to create clogged pores are more likely to develop acne mechanica as well.

-Research Directions
+Research directions

-Although not exactly having to do with acne mechanica and the heat or pressure stressors that cause it, there is still not a lot of research relating to different organ's health relating to acne appearing on different areas of the body and face.
+Although not exactly having to do with acne mechanica and the heat or pressure stressors that cause it, there is still little research relating to different organ's health relating to acne appearing on different areas of the body and face.
 A correlation between the two could be explored in future studies.